jayram005/cc-bc-sc-treat-basket-platform/frontend/README.md

 ## Step 2 -  Clone the code using the below commands and install dependencies

-Repository URL for this project: [https://github.com/jayram005/cc-bc-sc-treat-basket-platform]
+GitHub Repository URL for this project: [https://github.com/jayram005/cc-bc-sc-treat-basket-platform]

-Clone this repository using the below command `git clone -b master [git@github.com:jayram005/cc-bc-sc-treat-basket-platform.git]` copy the git URL from the repo if the repository name is different
+Clone this repository using the below command

+`git clone -b master [git@github.com:jayram005/cc-bc-sc-treat-basket-platform.git]`

+Copy the git URL from the repo if the repository name is different

-Important step - Open the terminal on your machine and navigate to the root folder of the project using `cd <path_to_project_root_folder>/frontend`
+Important step - Open the terminal on your machine and navigate to the root folder of the project using

+`cd <path_to_project_root_folder>/frontend`

 Run `npm install` to install all the project dependencies.

 ## Step 3 - Run and serve the application locally

 Run `npm run start-local` for a local server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You see a message on screen as Compiled successfully.

 `Note: In order for the app to fully function locally the backend code also has to be running locally ` Refer to the steps to run that in respective backend folder of this project root folder ReadMe file